hyesunghaceoh/strategichospmergerdata/README.md

 ---

-# Description of Files (v1 -- use v2 for improved data)
+# Description of Files (v1)

-This version contains the data used to implement the analyses in Oh et al. (2025).
+**(Use v2 described below for the latest version)** v1 contains the data used to implement the analyses in Oh et al. (2025).
 The original dataset was constructed at the hospital/year/quarter level BEFORE the widespread use of generative AI tools.
 Post-publication, we expanded and refined the dataset to the hospital/year/month level, incorporating AI-assisted validation and corrections.
 Please read the description of v2 below.

 ---